-Particularly at the outset of litigation, in-house counsel should be aware that engaging outside counsel to provide legal advice at the earliest opportunity may help to protect privilege.68 In-house counsel responsible for contract negotiations should coordinate with litigation counsel (in-house or outside) to ensure that contractual choice-of-law clauses make sense for the entity, as these can have serious impacts on privilege if litigation or arbitration arises later.
+can have serious impacts on privilege if litigation or arbitration arises later.
 Actions taken at an early stage of a matter without due consideration of the privilege implications may have later consequences that cannot be remedied.
 Furthermore, these consequences may crystallize in jurisdictions that are not contemplated at those early stages.
 Take, for example, an investigation by the European Commission.
-Under EU antitrust caselaw, the attorney-client privilege as a rule does not protect documents prepared by in-house lawyers or the in-house lawyer's communications with company colleagues.
+Under EU antitrust case law, the attorney-client privilege does not protect documents prepared by in-house lawyers or the in-house lawyer's communications with company colleagues.
 Disclosure of in-house work product to the European Commission may prompt later arguments that the disclosure amounted to a waiver of privilege elsewhere.